 Learn how to negotiate like a diplomat, think on your feet like an improv performer, and master job offer negotiation like a professional athlete when you download a copy of our FREE special report, Negotiation Skills: Negotiation Strategies and Negotiation Techniques to Help You Become a Better Negotiator, from the Program on Negotiation at Harvard Law School.

-Course Dates: June 4-8, 2018 You’ve handled numerous mediation sessions with ease.
+Course Dates: June 2020 – Exact Dates TBD You’ve handled numerous mediation sessions with ease.
 You are confident in your mediation skills, especially between two parties who want a fair resolution.
 But how do the dynamics change when their lawyers join the session?
-What happens when the mediation expands to multiple parties who are bringing many issues to the … Read More
+What happens when the mediation expands to multiple parties who are bringing many … Read More

 By Susan L. Podziba.
 Civic fusion is when people bond to achieve a common public goal, even as they sustain deep value differences.
 This book offers proven strategies for moving polarized parties to consensus solutions based on the author’s 25 years of mediation experience, including working with pro-life and pro-choice leaders after fatal shootings at … Read More

 The Program on Negotiation at Harvard Law School invites you to join us for A 50th Anniversary Celebration of A Behavioral Theory of Labor Negotiations with Robert B. McKersie and Richard E. Walton A live webcast of this event will be available for viewing at http://media.fas.harvard.edu/core/live/hls-live.html

 Thursday, March 5, 2015 12:00 p.m.
 Registration opens 1:00 – 5:30 p.m.
 Program 5:30-6:30 p.m.
 Reception Wasserstein … Read More